 Education – and particularly early education before age five – is critical to long-term success.

-Together with our partners, we have placed critical emphasis on preparing children to succeed in school through United Way's Success by Six™ program and the statewide Delaware Stars for Early Success.
+Together with our partners, we have placed critical emphasis on preparing children to succeed in school through My Very Own Library, Help Me Grow, and the statewide Delaware Stars for Early Success.

 Every $1 invested in early care and education programs can lead to $17 in savings on remedial efforts, like special education and juvenile justice programs.

-•Provides technical assistance and financial support to Stars programs as they work on quality improvement
+- Provides technical assistance and financial support to Stars programs as they work on quality improvement; and

 Over the next five years, United Way of Delaware and our partners will work to increase the number of Delaware early care and family care providers enrolled in Stars and help existing Stars programs improve their ratings.